Why Stock Photos?

 Comparing the ultra-wide, crop sensor camera lenses is an extremely difficult task, so I’ll put the summary first: they all deliver excellent image quality and you can’t go wrong with any of them.
-To my ‘just taking pictures’ assessment they are all excellent.
+By my "just taking pictures" assessment they are all excellent.
 There are some differences though, so I’ll try to point those out so you have a better chance at choosing the one that’s best for you.

 The Sigma 8-16 f/4.5-5.6 is the widest (and remember, 8mm is 20% wider than 10mm, so it’s a very real difference).
 Not quite as sharp in the corners as the others, and lower maximum aperture, but it’s really pretty good, especially considering it’s the widest of the wide.

 The Canon 10-22 f/3.5-4.5 is arguably the most flare resistant, the smallest and lightest when that’s important, and has low distortion.
 It’s also the most expensive and vignettes a bit.
 I like it a lot, though, and often find myself preferring it because of its small size.